MicrosoftDocs/visualstudio-docs/docs/debugger/visualizer-advanced-scenarios.md

   > [!NOTE]
   > The avid reader will have noticed that in the code above we are performing a cast on the `objectProvider`.
 The reasoning behind this cast is explained in the [Using the new Async API](#using-the-new-async-api) section.

-The *debugee-side* varies depending on the example, so it is shown separately in each section.
+The *debugee-side* varies depending on the example, so it's shown separately in each section.

 ## Using the new Async API

 For compatibility reasons, the `Show` method that gets overwritten by your `DialogDebuggerVisualizer` still receives an object provider instance of type `IVisualizerObjectProvider`.
 However, this type also implements the `IAsyncVisualizerObjectProvider` interface.
-Therefore, it is safe to cast it when using VS 2022 17.2 onward.
+Therefore, it's safe to cast it when using VS 2022 17.2 onward.
 That provider adds an async implementation of the methods present in `IVisualizerObjectProvider2`.

 ## Handling long serialization time

 There are some cases when calling the default <xref:Microsoft.VisualStudio.DebuggerVisualizers.IAsyncVisualizerObjectProvider.GetDeserializableObjectAsync%2A> method on the <xref:Microsoft.VisualStudio.DebuggerVisualizers.IAsyncVisualizerObjectProvider> will result in a Timeout Exception being thrown by the visualizer.
 Custom data visualizer operations are allowed only a maximum of five seconds to guarantee that Visual Studio remains responsive.
 That is, every call to <xref:Microsoft.VisualStudio.DebuggerVisualizers.IAsyncVisualizerObjectProvider.GetDeserializableObjectAsync%2A>, <xref:Microsoft.VisualStudio.DebuggerVisualizers.IAsyncVisualizerObjectProvider.ReplaceDataAsync%2A>, <xref:Microsoft.VisualStudio.DebuggerVisualizers.IAsyncVisualizerObjectProvider.TransferDeserializableObjectAsync%2A>, etc., must finish execution before the time limit is reached or VS will throw an exception.
-Because there is no plan to provide support for changing this time constraint, visualizer implementations must handle cases where an object takes longer than five seconds to be serialized.
-To handle this scenario correctly, it is recommended that the visualizer handles passing data from the *debuggee-side* component to the *debugger-side* component by chunks or pieces.
+Because there's no plan to provide support for changing this time constraint, visualizer implementations must handle cases where an object takes longer than five seconds to be serialized.
+To handle this scenario correctly, it's recommended that the visualizer handles passing data from the *debuggee-side* component to the *debugger-side* component by chunks or pieces.

   > [!NOTE]
   > The projects from where these code snippets were obtained can be downloaded from the [VSSDK-Extensibility-Samples](https://github.com/microsoft/VSSDK-Extensibility-Samples/tree/master/Advanced_Visualizer_Scenarios/EvaluationTimeoutSample) repository.